yasirrhaq/AutoStepSMMO/README.md

 ### Quest Runner Bot (`quest_runner.py`)

-- Fetches all available quests and completes them lowest-level first
+- Fetches all available quests with level requirements, remaining steps, and **success rate**
 - Extracts signed quest API endpoints from page HTML on each run
 - Tracks quest points and polls for regeneration when exhausted
 - Per-quest step tracking: knows how many steps done vs. remaining per quest

+**Interactive startup prompt:**

+1. Displays the full list of incomplete quests with level, remaining steps, and success rate (colour-coded green = 100%, red = <100%)
+2. **Multi-quest queue**  add as many quests as you want to run in order before the normal loop:
+   - Type the list number to pick a quest, enter how many times to run it, repeat
+   - Press Enter on an empty slot to stop adding and proceed
+3. **Direction choice** for the automatic loop after the queue:
+   - `L` (default)  lowest level first
+   - `H`  highest level first
+   - In both modes the bot **skips quests below 100% success rate**, scanning toward the chosen end until it finds a 100% quest; falls back to the nearest available quest only if none are 100%

 - Clean Ctrl+C stop with detailed summary:
   - Quests fully completed
-  - Total quest steps performed
+  - Total attempts performed
   - Total EXP and Gold earned
-  - Per-quest progress breakdown (steps done / total, remaining)
+  - Per-quest progress breakdown (attempts done / total, remaining)
 - All delays configurable via the `quest` block in `config.json`

 ### CAPTCHA Auto-Solve System